sjiaire/cr-site-natacha/content/rental_apartments/peaceful-gisozi.md

 Stay in this roomy 1-bedroom furnished apartment located on the ground floor of an ecological 6-apartments’ building of Gisozi nearby Kigali Independent University (ULK).
 Gisozi is a prosperous neighborhood with several international schools and easy access to the City Center.

 This peaceful residence is neat and airy.
-It has a bright lounge, a cosy bedroom and a bathroom.
+It has a bright lounge, a functional kitchen, a cosy bedroom and a bathroom.
 In addition, security and maid services are complimentary!

 Outdoor, there is a shared garden and shared parking space.